spryker-sdk/upgrader/README.md

 1. Performs check that "there are no uncommitted changes in a project".
 If they exist, the process will stop.
 2. Upgrades Spryker packages.
 3. Commits changes in composer.json and composer.lock files.
-4. Push changes and creates PR.
+4. Pushes changes and creates PR.

 ```
 $HOME/.composer/vendor/bin/upgrader upgrade